The Length of the Longest Common Subsequence of Two Independent Mallows Permutations: Introduction

 The main result of this paper is a weak law of large numbers of the LCS of two permutations drawn independently from the Mallows measure.

-There are three main ingredients in our proof of the weak law of large numbers of the length of the LCS of two independent Mallows distributed permutations.
 The first observation, which is proved in Corollary \ref{C33}, is that the length of LCS of two permutations $\pi$ and $\tau$ is equal to the length of the longest increasing points in the collection of points

+At a high level, our proof follows the approach of Deuschel and Zeitouni \cite{DZ95} who showed weak laws for the LIS of i.i.d.\,points drawn according to some density in a box.
+They partition the box into a grid of smaller boxes whose size is chosen to be such that the distribution of points within them is close to uniform.
+The weak law for the LIS of uniformly random permutations \cite{VK} can be applied to points in these boxes to estimate the number of increasing points in the neighborhood of any increasing path.
+In our case, this approach fails because the points in the box are no longer i.i.d..